Constitution of Arizona

 The Constitution of the State of Arizona is the governing document and framework for the State of Arizona.
-The current constitution is the first and only adopted by the state of Arizona.
+It is the first and only one adopted by the state of Arizona.

 History

 The Arizona Territory was authorized to hold a constitutional convention in 1910 at which the constitution was drafted and submitted to Congress.
-The original constitution was approved by Congress, but subsequently vetoed by President William H. Taft on his objections concerning the recalling of judges.
+The original constitution was approved by Congress, but subsequently vetoed by President William H. Taft over his objection to the recalling of judges.
 The constitution was amended by the constitutional convention removing the recalling of judges and resubmitted, upon which President Taft approved Arizona's statehood as the 48th state on February 14, 1912.

-Fairly quickly after Arizona became a state, the state legislature approved a constitutional amendment which restored the ability to recall judges, which was approved in the 1912 general election.
+Soon after Arizona became a state, the state legislature approved a constitutional amendment which restored the ability to recall judges, which was approved in the 1912 general election.